sourcegraph/sourcegraph-public-snapshot/doc/admin/workers.md

 #### `insights-data-retention-job`

 This job is responsible for periodically archiving code insights data points that are beyond the maximum sample size as specified by the site config setting `insights.maximumSampleSize`.
 It dequeues jobs which are enqueued from the `insights-job` worker in the retention job enqueuer routine.
+Data will only be archived if the experimental setting `insightsDataRetention` is enabled.

 #### `webhook-log-janitor`